-During class on Wednesday, April 18th you will be expected to demonstrate the basic behaviors of your robot that you have detailed in your proposal.
-This will be informal and only the ta assigned to your group will be evaluating you.
-You will also be required to show us your notebook.
+During class on Thursday, April 17, you will be expected to demonstrate the basic behaviors of your robot that you have detailed in your proposal.
+This will be informal and only the TA assigned to your group will be evaluating you.